-Let’s have a look at the cognitive & emotional processes that we all go through to come to an opinion on any issue or behavior that we observe…For a greater understanding…
+Let’s have a look at the cognitive & emotional processes that we go through to come to an opinion (judgement).

-We all draw upon our core values, our life experience, the familial culture we grew up in, personal preferences, levels of awareness & education on the issue or behavior at hand, our personal belief system of faith, our cultural norms, practices & bias’.
+We draw upon many things including our core values, our life experience, the familial culture we grew up in, personal preferences, levels of awareness & education on the issue, our personal belief system of faith, our cultural norms, practices & bias.

-However, this can be short circuited if the emotional response instantly jumps to the forefront blocking out the cognitive & emotional processing, giving an emotive judgement…which does not produce the wisest of conclusions!
+However, this can be short circuited if our emotional response instantly jumps to the forefront blocking out the cognitive processing, giving an emotive judgement which does not produce the wisest of conclusions!

 Let me pose the following question;

-If we feel judged, are we in turn judging those who we feel judged by…concluding that they are judgemental?
+If we feel judged, are we not in turn judging?

-It’s a rather interesting & thought provoking question…is it not?
+It’s a rather interesting & thought provoking question, don’t you think?

 When we experience an Ouch!
-That hurt!
-Emotional pain… moment.
-It’s always worthwhile to reflect upon the reason behind the way we’re feeling…to try & get a less emotive view of the situation.
+That hurt! moment.
+It’s always worthwhile to reflect upon the reason behind the way we’re feeling.

 Until next time dear friend…

-© teawithjennifer.blog All Rights Reserved.
+© 2019, Jennifer M. Ross, teawithjennifer.blog All Rights Reserved.
 Photos by Pexels.com